 Improving the speed of your website is important not only to users, but to search engine rankings as well.
 Last April, Google announced that they are now including website speed in their search ranking algorithms.

-Recently, we teamed up with Stockfresh, a provider of excellent stock photos, on a giveaway that offered five winners 100 credits to use any way they wish on the Stockfresh site.
-Read on to find out who the five lucky Six Revisions readers are.
+Recently, we teamed up with Stockfresh on a giveaway that offered five winners 100 credits to use any way they want on the Stockfresh site.

 Most websites load reasonably fast when visited by their average number of users.
 However, performance rapidly deteriorates when a site is overwhelmed by peak traffic (the times when the site’s traffic is the highest) and during traffic spikes.